 It’s been nearly three years since my partner ordered some worms and kickstarted our adventures in vermiculture.
 Since then we have kept many, many generations of worms alive and used their castings (waste) on our little container garden.
 Maybe a good time to share my experience with worm farming in a small Sydney apartment.

 - They are firmly outdoor pets.
 I find enough (large, creepy, crawly, and sometimes all of the above) critters indoors, that I don’t want to attract any more thanks very much.
 Our worm farm lives in a shady spot on our patio and teems with life, not just worms.
 Bokashi is a better bet if you want something to store your food scraps indoors.
+And this indoor composting method looks interesting too.

 - Worms are lower maintenance than I expected.
 After having a baby, I didn’t my little friends for months at a time.
 Did they mind?
 Uh no, I think they thrived on a break from scraps.
 The population boomed.
 It’s easier to overfeed than underfeed, which takes me to my next point….